 Recently, when the story of the Wise and Foolish Virgins came up in the lectionary, a friend said, “I don't subscribe to that parable.”
 I laughed, because the whole spate of recent readings involving weeping, gnashing of teeth, binding hands and feet and tossing poor clueless folk into the outer darkness doesn't at all sound like Jesus.
 Jesus sought the company of sinners, tax collectors and other collaborators, exploiters, cheaters, the unclean and marginalized, prostitutes, women and children in general, lepers and losers of all kinds.
 Oh, and he also had at least a few friends among the elite.
 Would Jesus suddenly turn face at the moment of death?

 Nevertheless, I like these doom parables because, like a dream, see myself in all the characters.
 I'm both a wise and a foolish virgin, I'm the fellow with the five talents, the two talents, and the one burying the single talent.
 I'm the crazy, irrational king that lost his mind over the guest without the wedding garment.
 I'm always throwing myself out into the outer darkness.
 I need every facet of every story to understand my place in the roiling complexity of humanity.

 A good story moves the soul to action.
 The shock of the pit and gnashing of teeth helps dislodge me from my usual mediocre moral groove.
-But I also know that the good shepherd leaves the other ninety-nine sheep to gather up the one little lost lamb - or goat - balancing on a crag at the edge of darkness.
+But I also know that the Good Shepherd leaves the other ninety-nine sheep to gather up the one little lost lamb - or goat - balancing on a crag at the edge of darkness.
 And, I can testify, will do so more than once.